wesjrock/tictactoe/README.md

 	1 - PLAYERS vs PLAYER
 	2 - PLAYER vs CPU

-	If you choose PLAYER vs CPU, you can select three difficulty modes (1 - Easy, 2 - Medium, 3 - Hard)
+	If you choose PLAYER vs CPU, you can select between three difficulty modes (1 - Easy, 2 - Medium, 3 - Hard)

-	To play the game you just type the row and column number (The first row and column are 0 0)
+	To play the game you just have to type the row and column number (The first row and column are 0 0)

 	There's also a SAVE and LOAD option (These were made to practice File I/O)
 ```